battlesnake/canio/README.md

  * heartbeats - periodic "I'm alive" notifications, interval can be set by client.

-The mock server provided starts with uptime of zero and resets it (in addition to the heartbeat interval) on reboot.
+The mock server provided starts with uptime of zero and resets it (in addition to the heartbeat interval) in response to a "reboot" command (mocked reboot).
-The registers in the mock server are all read/write and persist over mocked "reboots" although there is no requirement for registers to behave this way.
+The registers in the mock server are all read/write and persist over mocked "reboots" although there is no requirement for registers to behave this way in real server implementations.

 The example client will ring the terminal bell (which may flash your screen or make some beep sound) on each heartbeat received.